Introduction to SQL

 SELECT person_id, fname, lname, birth_date FROM person

-Note that the primary key will be 1.
+The primary key will be set to 1, since William Turner is the first row in our database.
 To view all entries that have person_id = 1, write:

 SELECT (person_id, lname, fname, birth_date)